ZZZZzzzzac/numfi/docs/class.md

 - `f`: *`int`*, default:`16`

     bits of fraction, must be non negative integer.
-Note that unlike matlab, negative fraction length is not supported
+    *Note that unlike matlab, negative fraction length is not supported*

 - `rounding`: `str`, default:`'round'`

-    one of `'round'`/`'floor'`, used during quantization
+    one of `'round'`/`'floor'`/`'ceil'`/`'zero'`, used during quantization

     - `'round'`: use np.round(), round towards nearest integer
     - `'floor'`: use np.floor(), round towards negative infinity